anika253/SecondBrainApp/README.md

 ## 🚀 Overview

 This app is inspired by the "Second Brain" methodology, helping users store thoughts, manage knowledge, and improve workflow efficiency.
-Built entirely using modern full-stack TypeScript.
+Built entirely using modern full-stack TypeScript and backend supported by database MongoDB and nodeJS.

 ---